danielt1263/using-promises/README.md

  * Here the use of Promises and our ability to use `throw` again, has turned 35 lines of code into 14.
  * We fixed the error in the code.

+## Slide 6:

+Here we are doing more object extraction.

+ * Notice how all the `completion(nil, APIError)` calls are getting rolled into the promise's `catch` clause.